munificent/craftinginterpreters/book/methods-and-initializers.md

 Since we can recognize this pair of operations at compile time, we have the opportunity to emit a <span name="super">new special</span> instruction that performs an optimized method call.

-We start in the function that compiles dotted property expressions:
+We start in the function that compiles dotted property expressions.

 <aside name="super" class="bottom">

-Recognizing that a few specific bytecode instructions often occur one after the other and creating a new single instruction -- called a **superinstruction** -- that fuses those into one operation is a classic optimization technique in bytecode VMs.
+If you spend enough time watching your bytecode VM run, you'll notice it often executes the same series of bytecode instructions one after the other.
+A classic optimization technique is to define a new single instruction called a **superinstruction** that fuses those into a single instruction with the same behavior as the entire sequence.

 One of the largest performance drains in a bytecode interpreter is the overhead of decoding and dispatching each instruction.
 Fusing several instructions into